 “The hate mail poured out of stamped envelopes because this epoch predated my access to the internet.
 I was also denounced by the local press, most notably the New Hampshire Sunday edition of the state’s largest newspaper, the Manchester Union Leader.
 I stood my ground because I had never used the word “garbage,” and because walls, by definition, cannot be heaps.
 My main conclusion, however, remains valid today: that most early walls on pioneering walls were “linear landfills” for disposing waste rock.
 “Those on properties that continued to be farmed after the pioneering stage, served the additional subsequent purposes of marking boundaries, making fences, and ornamenting properties with architecture.
 These are the ones we care about most.”

-The quotes above come from the text of a book I’m now writing thirty six years after our successful and fascinating expedition.
-It’s already under contract to the University of Massachusetts Press for a Fall 2026 delivery with Brian Halley as editor.
-Why the great delay?
-Let’s start by saying that I’m no longer the “forty-year-old scientist” who was about to engage with stone walls for decades.
-Being in my mid seventies, the time has come to finish some outstanding projects before it’s too late.
-Now that the manuscript is nearing submission after being improved by six collegial (i.e. friendly, rather than judgmental) reviews, I thought I would use this blog post to let my readers know what’s coming down the pike.
-This last sentence is a play on words for the Grafton Turnpike, which provided access to the country I write about.
+The quotes above come from the text of a book manuscript I submitted this spring, thirty six years after our successful and fascinating expedition.
+It’s already under contract to the University of Massachusetts Press and out for review with Brian Halley as editor.
+Why the 36-year t delay?
+Let’s start by saying that I’m no longer the “forty-year-old scientist” who had no idea he would spend decades working on stone walls.
+Now that I’m in my mid seventies, the time has come to finish several outstanding projects before it’s too late.
+I thought I would use this blog post to let my readers know what’s coming down the pike.
+The word “pike” is a play on words for the Grafton Turnpike, which provided access to the country I write about.
 It opened in 1810 and closed by 1847, putting a narrow time bracket around my project.